 SSL support is built into Dropwizard.
-You will need to provide your own java keystore, which is outside the scope of this document (keytool is the command you need).
+You will need to provide your own java keystore, which is outside the scope of this document (keytool is the command you need, and Jetty's documentation can get you started).
 There is a test keystore you can use in the Dropwizard example project.